-- 1. If funding is obtained, who will serve as the fiscal agent for holding and distributing the funds? - 2.
-What will you do if a donor or funder wants to fund only a portion of an effort? - 3.
-What will you do if someone wants to provide resources for something that is not a priority in your CCC plan? - 4.
-What will you do if someone wants to provide resources for something in your CCC plan, but does not like the strategy(ies) you have identified? - 5.
-How will you deal with others who view the CCC plan and your efforts as competition for funds for their cause or their organization?
+- If funding is obtained, who will serve as the fiscal agent for holding and distributing the funds? - Is there a plan for equitable distribution of funds that enables organizations that represent populations of focus to have opportunities to apply for and receive funds? - What will you do if a donor or funder wants to fund only a portion of an effort? - What will you do if someone wants to provide resources for something that is not a priority in your CCC plan? - What will you do if someone wants to provide resources for something in your CCC plan, but does not like the strategy or strategies you have identified? - How will you deal with others who view the CCC plan and your efforts as competition for funds for their cause or their organization?